openmhealth/shimmer/README.md

     * sleep
         * [omh:sleep-duration](http://www.openmhealth.org/documentation/#/schema-docs/schema-library/schemas/omh_sleep-duration)

-<sup>1</sup> Uses the daily activity summary by default or when partner-access is set to false in the application yaml file and uses intraday activity when partner-access is set to true.
-Intraday activity requests are limited to 24 hours per request.
+<sup>1</sup> *Uses the daily activity summary by default or when partner-access is set to false in the application yaml file and uses intraday activity when partner-access is set to true.
+Intraday activity requests are limited to 24 hours per request.*

+### Learn more and contribute
 You can learn more about these shims and endpoints on the Open mHealth [developer site](http://www.openmhealth.org/developers/getting-started/).

 The list of supported third-party APIs will grow over time as more shims are added.
 If you'd like to contribute a shim to work with your API or a third-party API,